miestrode/tango/README.md

 Finally open the `main.py` file, and you're good to go.

 ## Roadmap
-See the [open issues](https://github.com/Miestrode/tango/issues) for a list issues, features and bug reports.
+View the [issues and pull requests](https://github.com/Miestrode/tango/issues) for a list of issues, features and bug reports.

 ## Contributing
 You can help this sniper grow.
 Just follow theres four steps: